HEnquist/realfft/README.md

 # realfft

-## RealFFT: Real-to-complex FFT and complex-to-real iFFT based on RustFFT
+## RealFFT: Real-to-complex forward FFT and complex-to-real inverse FFT based on RustFFT

 This library is a wrapper for [RustFFT](https://crates.io/crates/rustfft) that enables fast and convenient FFT of real-valued data.